severb/flowy/docs/tutorial/tutorial.rst

 process we specify a task list to pull tasks from; we can even have many workers pulling from the same list.
-The task list defined with the ``activity`` decorator only serves as a default - the workflow can force an activity to be scheduled on a specific list.
-There are other things that can be specified with this decorator like timeout values, error handling strategy and the number of retries but for now we won't need any of those.
+The task list defined with the ``activity`` decorator only serves as a default - the workflow can force an activity to be scheduled on a different list.
+There are other things that can be set with this decorator like timeout values, error handling strategy and the number of retries but for now we won't need any of those.